hollowdoor/dara/README.md

 `dara.method()`, and `dara(args, ...).method()` are the same invocation for the same method name as long as the arguments used are acceptable to the method.

+## dara.partial(function)

+Make a simple partial function.
+Internally this method uses the `bind` static function method so it's mostly just a mnemonic reminder of what's being accomplished.

 ## dara.getargs | dara.getobject

 These two do the same thing, but their names are a mnemonic that represents their intended usage for different situations.